 Additionally, she is interested in questions to do with educational policy, pedagogy, curriculum studies, higher education, and shifting meanings of skills and vocation in the Global South.
 Methodological interrogations on the challenges of conducting ethnography in diverse educational spaces remain pivotal to her training as a sociologist.

-Prior to joining academia, Madhulika was a news correspondent covering public health, gender and governance for Indo-Asian News Service (IANS) from 2010-2012.
+Madhulika has earlier taught sociology at Indraprastha College for Women and Maitreyi College, University of Delhi.
+Prior to joining academia, she was a news reporter covering public health, gender, and society for Indo-Asian News Service (IANS) from 2010-2012.